 What I mean is to engage your mind in thinking about the physical sensation of tiredness.
 Not falling asleep, not how nice it would be to sleep, not the next day.
 I mean visualizing the physical sensation of tiredness.
 Do your eyes droop and your mouth hang open?
 Do your arms feel heavy and useless?
 Do you feel like you’re sinking into your bed and falling into darkness?
 Research has shown that the simple act of smiling can make us feel more happy, visualizing sports events can aid athletes’ performance, and so on.
 Why not put this power to use?

 The first time I tried pretending I was tired I really didn’t expect it to work.
 In fact, I still don’t.
 Every time I get into bed I have to forcibly convince myself to do it because it feels silly.
 But, lo and behold, the next morning I wake up and I barely remember lying down at all – and the Zeo confirms that I was asleep in seconds, not minutes.
+Early on, there were times that I woke up to loud noises in the street and could not get back to sleep for hours, even after taking melatonin… but then I remembered the technique, and was asleep in minutes.

 The key to success, though, is finding the right mental state.
 The first handful of times that this technique worked for me, I actually woke myself up because I was so shocked at the physical sensation.
 I would right on the cusp of sleep and I’d feel my body go completely slack and my mind disengage – very strange, to say the least!
 Once I realized what it felt like I found I could induce the state more and more quickly and reliably – and fall asleep in no time at all.